An Overview Of Colour Therapy

 - The colour orange is the least favoured of all the colours.
 This explains why the sacral centre or orange-coloured problems are more prevalent.
 However, orange is a fantastic colour.
 An individual's confidence increases when wearing this colour. builds passion by allowing excitement and energy to flow.
 The colour is fantastic for artistic works.

 - Keep the atmosphere in your home well-balanced by using this colour.
-An individual who wears this colour finds joy in all his endeavours and becomes more sociable and communicative.
+An individual who wears this colour finds joy in all his endeavours and becomes more friendly and communicative.
 Orange can be used in settings with a high volume of actions and activities and where creative work is done.

 How To Use Colour Healing